alefstrat/alefstrat.github.io/_publications/2010-10-01-paper-title-number-1.md

 **2022**

+Alexandros Efstratiou, Emiliano De Cristofaro **Adherence to misinformation on social media through socio-cognitive and group-based processes** To appear at the 25th ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW 2022)

 \*Jack P. Hughes, Alexandros Efstratiou, Sara R. Komer, Lilli A. Baxter, Milica Vasiljevic, Ana C. Leite **The impact of risk perceptions and belief in conspiracy theories on COVID-19 pandemic-related behaviours** PLOS One, *17*(2)